arhaamwanii/Cortex---Manage-Time/privacy-policy.md

 We strictly adhere to the policies set forth by the Google Chrome Web Store.

-**The use and transfer of information received from Google APIs by CORTEX - Smart Pomodoro Timer will adhere to the Chrome Web Store User Data Policy, including the Limited Use requirements.**
+**The use and transfer of information received from Google APIs by Elevate will adhere to the Chrome Web Store User Data Policy, including the Limited Use requirements.**

 ## 7. Managing and Deleting Your Data